-Back in 2011 Dreamspinner Press snapped up my first M/M novel in less than 72 hours and since then the book has taken homo-romance by storm sitting at #1 on Amazon's gay romance list for six months.
+Back in 2011 Dreamspinner Press snapped up my first gay romance novel in less than 72 hours and since then the book took homo-romance by storm sitting at #1 on Amazon's gay romance list for six months.
 Hot Head is a contemporary love story about a Brooklyn firefighter who has fought forbidden feelings for his best friend since 9/11... until a gay porn site asks them to appear together, forcing him to face his suffocating terror and desire to protect the one person who matters.

-Dreamspinner Press released Hot Head June 15th, 2011 in softcover and ebook, with audiobook due shortly.
+Dreamspinner Press released Hot Head June 15th, 2011 in softcover and ebook, with audiobook recorded by Charlie David out in 2012.
 Check out a full description here along with an excerpt, reviews and more.
-Watch this page for more details!
 Where there's smoke there's fire!

 Sweet friction, hot fiction, no restrictions!
 There's no rest for the wicked... and I have all sorts of trouble brewing at the moment.
 Up next:

-- A wacky romantic comedy about a reclusive comic book artist and a reckless FX makeup designer.
+- Bad Idea: A sexy romantic comedy about a reclusive comic book artist and a rowdy FX makeup designer.
 Pop culture gets dirty...Biff!
 Ker-Pow!

 - Hard Head: Book Two in the "Head" series featuring Tommy Dobsky, a self-destructive paramedic from first encountered in Hot Head...
 This book's release has been pushed back significantly but I promise it is deep in process!